What to Pack for Europe in Summer

 If there’s one thing about me, it’s that I’m going to do some shopping while I’m in Europe.
 The great thing about traveling in the Summer is that clothing is just more lightweight and compact making packing easier, but you may still want to consider using packing cubes to stay extra organized and ensure there’s some room leftover to bring home any of your souvenirs.

-One of my favorite travel tips to share is to pack a collapsable tote bag in your suitcase, and then use it as your second cary-on item on the way home.
+I personally don’t use packing cubes but instead, one of my favorite travel tips to share is to pack a collapsable tote bag in your suitcase, and then use it as your second cary-on item on the way home.
 I always bring this Tumi Weekender and fill it with all the fragile, valuable pieces I pick up on my travels!

 Packing List For Europe in Summer